Update, December 2018: timeline refresh

 • the “About Our Region” page has been rewritten to better balance Rwanda and Uganda (see above)

 • a story about the Gahinga Batwa Village has been added

 • some changes in the text have been made, based on our partner survey

 The Gorilla Highlands Partner Survey 2018 indicated substantial support for more than two editions per year.
-We are opting for three editions:
+With 2019 we are switching to three editions:

 • Summer (that means July-September to most of our visitors)